DineshBabu-Git/HTML-CSS-Website-Project/README.md

-This is my First HTML CSS Website Creation Task Project that has been assigned by my Coaching Center
+This is the first HTML and CSS website creation project assigned by the coaching center